 Pregnancy is a happy phase in any woman’s life where she eats without worrying about calories as it is popularly believed that “a pregnant woman eats for two”.
 So she indulges herself in all kinds of food items that she craves for during pregnancy.
 But the sad news is, if the pregnant woman is diagnosed with diabetes during pregnancy, this same happy phase turns out to be more serious and troublesome.
 This is where the Indian diet plan for pregnancy with gestational diabetes comes into the picture.
 With changing lifestyles, gestational diabetes or high glucose during pregnancy is becoming more has become common.
 Find out the Indian diet plan for pregnancy with gestational diabetes.

 Nowadays about 6 to 8 percent of pregnant women are diagnosed with diabetes during pregnancy these days.
-Experts predict that this will increase to 8 to 10 percent in the near future.
+Experts predict that this will increase to 8 to 10 percent shortly.
 Remember, nutritional deficiency can bring about many complications during pregnancy.
-Keep reading to know more about the right diabetic diet during pregnancy that a pregnant woman should follow.
+Keep reading to learn more about the right diabetic diet during pregnancy that a pregnant woman should follow.

 Video of Top 12 Tips to Manage Gestational Diabetes With Indian Diet Plan